Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Bounded Hamming-weight and few-body -invariant algebras

 \begin{lemma}[Commutation relations in the MGGM basis] For $1\le a<b\le d_k$ and $1\le c<d\le d_k$, the MGGM basis elements satisfy

 In particular, each commutator expands into at most $\mathcal{O}(1)$ basis elements, and can thus be evaluated in constant time given the indices. \end{lemma}

 These relations follow by direct multiplication from the definitions in~\cref{def:MGGMbasisforHWalgebras}.
-Since commutators are constant-time and sparse in this basis, the structure constants of $\mathfrak{u}(d_k)$ can be generated efficiently without ever forming explicit $d_k\times d_k$ matrices.
+Since commutators are constant-time and sparse in this basis, the structure constants of $\mathfrak{u}(d_k)$ can be generated efficiently without explicitly forming dense $d_k\times d_k$ matrices.
+Thus the usual basis-construction bottleneck of Lie-algebraic simulation is avoided: the full sector algebra is known analytically, and subalgebras generated by a particular architecture can be represented by their coordinates in this fixed basis.

 \begin{theorem}[Structure constants of $\mathfrak{u}(d_k)$ in the MGGM basis] Let $\mathcal{M}_{n}^{(k)}=\{\Lambda_\alpha\}_{\alpha=1}^{d_k^2}$ be an ordered MGGM basis as in \cref{def:MGGMbasisforHWalgebras}.
 Then the full set of \emph{nonzero} structure constants